jkvor/excavator/README.markdown

 ## About
-__excavator__ is an Erlang application for ingesting data from various sources (APIs, data feeds, web content, etc). __excavator__ runs off of template files written in Erlang.
-Templates contain custom meta functions that are processed into instruction sets for the __excavator__ engine to ingest.
+Excavator is an Erlang application for ingesting data from various sources (APIs, data feeds, web content, etc).
+Excavator runs off of template files written in Erlang.
+Templates contain custom meta functions that are processed into instruction sets for the excavator engine to ingest.
 A full listing of these custom functions and their definitions can be found below in the __Template Functions__ section.

 ## Dependencies